robertorosero/pyhtonmig/Doc/library/sys.rst

    every virtual instruction, maximizing responsiveness as well as overhead.

    .. deprecated:: 3.2
       This function doesn't have an effect anymore, as the internal logic for thread switching and asynchronous tasks has been rewritten.
 Use :func:`setswitchinterval` instead.

-.. function:: setdefaultencoding(name)

-   Set the current default string encoding used by the Unicode implementation.
-If *name* does not match any available encoding, :exc:`LookupError` is raised.
-   This function is only intended to be used by the :mod:`site` module implementation and, where needed, by :mod:`sitecustomize`.
-Once used by the :mod:`site` module, it is removed from the :mod:`sys` module's namespace.

-   ..
-Note that :mod:`site` is not imported if the :option:`-S` option is passed
-      to the interpreter, in which case this function will remain available.

 .. function:: setdlopenflags(n)

-   Set the flags used by the interpreter for :cfunc:`dlopen` calls, such as when the interpreter loads extension modules.
+   Set the flags used by the interpreter for :c:func:`dlopen` calls, such as when the interpreter loads extension modules.
 Among other things, this will enable a lazy resolving of symbols when importing a module, if called as ``sys.setdlopenflags(0)``.
 To share symbols across extension modules, call as